Battery/Inverter Pairing Meets UL9540 Second Edition Requirements in the Most Stringent Jurisdictions

 Fortress Power’s emphasis remains providing installers with the premier industry option while ensuring their ability to pass inspection even in areas with the strictest requirements.

-To that end, Fortress worked closely with Sol-Ark to complete UL9540 Second Edition certifications for the eFlex and the eVault Max to be compatible with the Sol-Ark 15K inverters.
+To that end, Fortress worked closely with Sol-Ark to meet the UL9540 Second Edition compliance for the eFlex and the eVault Max to be compatible with the Sol-Ark 15K inverters.

 Fortress Provides an All-in-One Solution for Installers